 Let’s get to it.

 You don’t have to choose any one of these but can opt for several of them.
-This list includes both free and paid courses and certificate programs.
+This list includes both free and paid courses:

 1. One Week PM by Product Manager HQ (PM HQ)